2048 Android Game, I had downloaded this game because it was trending, all of my friends were playing so I also downloaded the 2048 Game.

 2048 Android Game

-Android game is also one of them features.
+The android game is also one of the features.
 You are bored with your activities and want to refresh yourself; just a quick android game will suffice.
 You are waiting for someone in a restaurant, that person is late.
 What will you do?
 Just grab your android phone and start playing your favorite game.
 It is one of the best ways to kill the time.
 These games are finished in a very short span of time.
-If not, you can hit a pause button it and resume it from where you finished later on.
+If not, you can hit a pause button and resume it from where you finished later on.

 You can check these posts:

 - Tiles Management System

 2048 android game is 16 cells – 1 grid game.
 Each cell contains one tile of a number.
 That number is a multiple of 2k, where k = 1,2,3,4… So, the numbers on the tiles will be 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192.
 When you start it for the first time (as a matter of fact, for every new game), two random tiles of numbers 2 or will occupy the cells.
 You just have to swipe up / down / right / left.
 When two tiles of the same number meet, they are merged and form one tile equal to the two times number of previous tiles.
 Example – Tile of numbers 2 and 2 will make the tile of numbers.

 Following are the functionality of this very popular android 2048 game:

 - It is a very small-sized game.
 Its size is only 230 KB.

 - It does not consume a very large amount of RAM, so your smartphone will not hang up.

 - It does not ask for any personal information, so you do not have to worry about your privacy.